armansheikhhosseini/k8s-zero-trust-blueprint/docs/architecture/setabr-service-stack.md

-# 🏗️ Kubernetes Technology Stack by Service Layer
+# 🏗️ Example Kubernetes Technology Stack Architecture

+> **Note**: This document provides an example of a real-world Kubernetes infrastructure architecture for educational purposes.
+All product-specific and business-sensitive information has been anonymized.

 ## 🏢 Infrastructure as a Service (IaaS)

 ### 💻 Compute Resources

-* Hetzner BMS (Bare Metal Servers)
+* Bare Metal Servers (Cloud Provider)
-* OpenNebula (Virtualization Platform)
+* Virtualization Platform (OpenNebula/VMware)

 ### ⚙️ Configuration Management